-The first thing a person must do is not to dwell or focus on the fear provoking thought when it comes.
+1.The first thing a person must do is not to dwell or focus on the fear provoking thought when it comes.
 The more a person tries to reason out the thought or focus on the fear behind the thought, the stronger the thought becomes.
 The next time you encounter an obsessive thought, get into the practice of not dwelling on it.

-A person should visualize a red stop sign in their mind when they encounter a fear provoking thought.When the negative thought comes, a person should think of a red stop sign that serves as a reminder to stop focusing on that thought and to think of something else.
+2. A person should visualize a red stop sign in their mind when they encounter an obsessive thought.When the negative thought comes, a person should think of a red stop sign that serves as a reminder to stop focusing on that thought and to think of something else.
 A person can then try to think of something positive to replace the negative thought.

+3. Your thoughts are exaggerated.
 Sometimes, a person may encounter a lot of scary thoughts coming at them all at once.
 Instead of getting upset, remember that these thoughts are exaggerated and are not based on reality.
-From my interviews with various professionals, I’ve learned that usually it is the fear behind the thoughts that gets us worked up.
+These thoughts are based on fear.
 Ignore the fear behind these obsessive thoughts, regardless how the strong the fear may be.

 Note: The topics of these free articles are covered much more thoroughly in the book, “A Layman’s Guide to Managing Fear Using Psychology, Christianity and Non Resistant Methods“.